Category: Opinion

 2020 Year in Review: Comments on the State of Things & the Sorensen Household

-At the close of this historically terrible year, it is hard to know exactly what to say in a post that aims to describe how the year went for Mike and me, as well as our current state of mind.
+At the close of this historically terrible year, it is hard to know exactly what to say in a post that aims to describe how the year went for Mike and me and our current state of mind.
 But I’ll try.
-After all, that is why I am writing this post in the…
+After all, that is why I am writing this post in the first place.…

 -